sara-nl/researchdrivedocs/source/Pages/General/rclone.rst

     user = <user name>
     pass = <encrypted password>

-This file can be generated with the following command:
+This file can be generated interactively with the following command:

 .. code-block:: console